Chapter 8 » 8.18

 Constitution and purpose

-Yearly Meeting also entrusts to Trustees the organisation and periodic revision of the structure of the standing committees which oversee particular areas of the centrally managed work.
+Yearly Meeting also entrusts to Trustees the organisation and periodic revision of the structure of the committees which oversee particular areas of the centrally managed work.
 However, it reserves to itself decisions affecting the existence and basic functions of Trustees, and of Quaker Life Central Committee (8.08) and Quaker Peace & Social Witness Central Committee (8.11).

 Trustees may delegate any of their powers to a committee that includes two or more of their number.
-Trustee-appointed committees may cover, for example, areas of finance and property, employment, and audit.
+Trustee appointed committees may cover, for example, areas of finance and property, employment, and audit.